COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Shop around for the best deal on medicines.
 The retail cost can vary widely from pharmacy to pharmacy.
 Some pharmacies match the price that other pharmacies charge.
 Finding a good deal is important, but be sure that your pharmacist (or pharmacists) knows your medical history, including all the medicines you take—both prescription and over-the-counter (nonprescription) drugs as well as dietary supplements and herbs—even if you didn't get them at that particular pharmacy.
 That way he or she can provide valuable advice about any potential for drug interactions, side effects, or other problems.

 Also, compare costs of buying medicines online.
 Some large drugstore chains have websites that offer savings.
 See a complete list of websites on the National Association of Boards of Pharmacy (NABP) site at www.nabp.net.
 Look for websites that display the NABP VIPPS (Verified Internet Pharmacy Practice Sites) seal, which means they meet state and federal requirements.

 If you decide to buy your medicine on the Internet, be a smart shopper and learn how to buy drugs safely online.

 Ask your doctor or pharmacist if any of your prescription medicines are sold at higher dosages and if it's possible to split them.
 Talk to your pharmacist about how to split pills with an inexpensive, easy-to-use pill splitter.

-a medicine for the first time, don't get more than a 30-day supply.
+If you are trying a medicine for the first time, don't get more than a 30-day supply.
 That way, if you have concerns about side effects, you can talk to your doctor about trying another medicine.
 And you may save money by not getting more than you needed.